Athleague

+History and name

-Its church was founded sometime around 500 by Maenucan Atha Liacc ('Maonagán of Athleague').
-The name is derived from Áth Liag ('the ford of the flagstones'), indicating its use as a crossing point between the kingdoms of the Uí Maine and Uí Briúin.
+Athleague's English name is derived from the Irish Áth Liag, meaning 'the ford of the flagstones', which indicates its use as a crossing point between the kingdoms of the Uí Maine and Uí Briúin.

+Athleague's church was founded sometime around 500 by Maenucan Atha Liacc ('Maonagán of Athleague').

-It is on the junction of the N63 national route and the R362 regional road.
-The R357 leaves the N63 south of the village.
-The town has a mill and a restored church.
-The church is the local parish for the surrounding towns.
-It is mentioned a number of times in the Annals of Connacht, the Annals of Lough Cé and the Annals of the Four Masters.
+The area is mentioned a number of times in the Annals of Connacht, the Annals of Lough Cé and the Annals of the Four Masters.
+According to the Annals of Inisfallen, in the late 10th century ("AI993.2"), Brian Boru under took a "naval raid" in the area "he reached Breifne from Loch Rí by way of Áth Liac northwards".

 Cemetery

 There were two graveyards in the parish of Athleague, one in the townland of Coolaspaddaun and one in that of Monasternalea.
 Monasternalea is sometimes referred to as Abbeygrey.

-Townlands served by Athleague parish
+Townlands

-The parish serves the townlands in County Galway that abut with County Roscommon.
+The civil parish of Athleague includes a number of townlands, a number of which abut the boundary between County Galway and County Roscommon: